Skip to content

 }

-States cover the lifecycle: unknown, prepared, starting, running, stopping, halted, quarantined, stopped, and failed. halted means the workspace was cleanly stopped with disk state and identity preserved for a later start. quarantined means host-side network, mediation, and side effect paths were severed while preserving disk state and event history. start is disk-state resume from prepared, halted, stopped, or failed; quarantined must be explicitly halted, stopped, or killed before it can be started again.
-Commands such as kill and delete still return lifecycle events, usually with state stopped and a detail field.
-Callers should treat these strings as the authoritative source of truth, not log scraping.
+States cover the lifecycle: unknown, prepared, starting, running, paused, stopping, halted, quarantined, stopped, and failed. halted means the workspace was cleanly stopped with disk state and identity preserved for a later start. quarantined means host-side network, mediation, and side effect paths were severed while preserving disk state and event history. start is disk-state resume from prepared, halted, stopped, or failed; quarantined must be explicitly halted, stopped, or killed before it can be started again.

 stateDiagram-v2